I. A. R. Wylie

 Ida Alexa Ross Wylie (16 March 1885 – 4 November 1959), known by her pen name I.A.R.
-Wylie, was an Australian-British-American novelist, screenwriter, short story writer, poet, and suffragette sympathiser who was honoured by the journalistic and literary establishments of her time, and received international recognition for her works.
-Between 1915 and 1953, more than thirty of her novels and stories were adapted into films, including Keeper of the Flame (1942), which was directed by George Cukor and starred Spencer Tracy and Katharine Hepburn.
+Wylie, was an Australian-British-American novelist, screenwriter, short story writer, poet, and suffragette sympathiser, who was honoured by the journalistic and literary establishments of her time and received international recognition for her works.
+Between 1915 and 1953, more than 30 of her novels and stories were adapted into films, including Keeper of the Flame (1942), which was directed by George Cukor and starred Spencer Tracy and Katharine Hepburn.

 Biography

 Early life

-Wylie was born Ida Alexa Ross Wylie on 16 March 1885 in Melbourne, Australia to Alexander Coghill Wylie (1852–1910) from England and Ida Millicent Ross (1855–1890), a farmer's daughter from Australia.
+Wylie was born Ida Alexa Ross Wylie on 16 March 1885 in Melbourne, Australia, to Alexander Coghill Wylie (1852–1910) from England and Ida Millicent Ross (1855–1890), a farmer's daughter from Australia.
 I.A.R.
 Wylie's father, Alec Wylie of Glasgow, Scotland, was in debt much of his life and often on the move from creditors.
-And so it was that sometime in the 1880s, after failing to be elected as an MP, he fled the UK for Australia, but not before his first wife divorced him in 1883 for adultery and violence, winning custody of their two children and also proposing to her sister, Christine (who refused).
+Sometime in the 1880s, though, after failing to be elected as an MP, he fled the UK for Australia, but not before his first wife divorced him in 1883 for adultery and violence, winning custody of their two children and also proposing to her sister, Christine (who refused).
 In Australia, he soon married a farmer's daughter named Ida Ross.
 The couple's first child, I.A.R.
-Wylie, was born in Melbourne, Australia in 1885, literally named after her parents: Ida Ross and Alec Wylie.
+Wylie, was born in Melbourne in 1885, literally named after her parents: Ida Ross and Alec Wylie.
 In 1888, Alec moved back to London with his new wife and young child, but Ida Ross died shortly thereafter.
-According to Ida's book Life with George an "unconventional autobiography" - Alec then renewed relations with Christine, his first wife's sister, and Christine became the young Wylie's home school teacher and guardian, raising her while her father struggled from one crisis to the next.
+According to Ida's book Life with George, an "unconventional autobiography", Alec then renewed relations with Christine, his first wife's sister, and Christine became the young Wylie's home school teacher and guardian, raising her while her father struggled from one crisis to the next.
 At one point, young Ida briefly attended Cheltenham Ladies College.
 In terms of influence on her development, "Christine was just the first of a line of women who proved far stronger and more reliable than any man in Ida's life."
 However, marriage records show Wylie's third marriage was to Adela Maude B de Burgh Lawson, daughter of Sir Henry de Burgh Lawson of Gatherley Castle; it may be Adela who is Christine (Wylie's first marriage was to Emillie Isabel Roumieu).